 From Chabot Park, the paved road climbs gently up to the dam.
 At the top of the hill, turn right onto the paved loop trail.
 This part of the hike is greatly improved now that the Chabot marksmanship range is closed; a few years ago, the continuous roar of gunfire could be heard in this area.

 The partly-wooded West Shore Trail undulates up and down along the lakeshore.
 As the trail approaches the bustling marina, the trail flattens out and becomes increasingly crowded.
 People with paddleboats and kayaks share the lake with ducks and geese.
 A lot of people fish from the little beaches along the shore.
-Unfortunately, swimming is not allowed in the lake.
+Unfortunately, swimming isn’t allowed in the lake.

 The trail passes through the bustling marina area, which is by far the most popular part of the park.
 There’s a snack bar that serves burgers, hot dogs, sandwiches, and salads on a patio with a superb view of the lake.
 Just past the snack bar the trail passes through a busy picnic area; most people seem to come here to picnic.